2001 Northern Ford Premiership

-The 2001 Northern Ford Premiership season was the second tier of British rugby league during the 2001 season.
+The 2001 Premiership season was the second tier of British rugby league during the 2001 season.
 The competition featured nineteen teams, with Widnes Vikings winning the Grand Final.

 Championship

 The league was won by Widnes Vikings, who beat Oldham in the Grand Final.
 The League Leaders Leigh Centurions lost in the play-off semi-finals.
 Widnes Vikings were promoted to the Super League.